autowarefoundation/autoware/ros/src/util/packages/kitti_pkg/README.md

 # How to use KITTI Player in Autoware

-1. Download any of the KITTI Dataset RAW rectified sets and its tracklets (http://www.cvlibs.net/datasets/kitti/raw_data.php) You should a directory structure that looks like this:
+1. Download any of the KITTI Dataset RAW rectified sets and its tracklets (http://www.cvlibs.net/datasets/kitti/raw_data.php) You should have a directory structure that looks like this:
 ```
 kitti_download_dir/2011_09_26/2011_09_26_drive_0001_sync
 ├── image_00